-If you're looking for a place to enjoy a solo trip, you might want to consider travelling to South Korea alone.
+If you're looking for a place to enjoy a solo trip, you might want to consider traveling to South Korea alone.
 As this nation boasts a rich history, amazing cultural splendor, endless sightseeing options, and a wide array of modern-day luxuries, a vacation in South Korea could be the perfect way to spend some time on your own.
 To help you get started, we have put together a few tips for planning your first solo trip to South Korea, including a 5-day travel plan, but before we get down to it, let’s take a look at the top reasons why South Korea is awesome for solo travel.

 South Korea is one of those nations which boasts a proud history, dating back over a thousand years.
 Whether you are a history enthusiast or not, this is great, 'cause it ensures you will have lots to learn that will make your solo travel to South Korea much more meaningful.
-This historical splendor extends to regal palaces, royal tombs and beautiful places of worship, some of which have even been recognized as UNESCO World Heritage Sites.
-It is truly amazing to see how a mix of age-old traditions blend in with modern-day luxuries, which makes for the perfect setting for a rejuvenating holiday experience.
+This historical splendor extends to regal palaces, royal tombs, and beautiful places of worship, some of which have even been recognized as UNESCO World Heritage Sites.
+It is truly amazing to see how a mix of age-old traditions blends in with modern-day luxuries, which makes for the perfect setting for a rejuvenating holiday experience.

 In recent years South Korea has gained much popularity for the unique trends it has introduced into the fashion world.
-So, as you explore the many wonders of South Korea alone, you can treat yourself to a very enjoyable shopping experience in their glamourous shopping malls and shopping streets.
+So, as you explore the many wonders of South Korea alone, you can treat yourself to a very enjoyable shopping experience in their glamorous shopping malls and shopping streets.
 This is also a perfect time to grab gifts for all your near and dear ones, who surely must be missing you while you are out on an adventurous holiday in South Korea.
-You might notice that South Koreans have also mastered the art of maintaining flawless and radiant skin, so you might want to keep an eye out for some of their popular make-up and skin care brands that are some of the best, internationally renowned products available.
+You might notice that South Koreans have also mastered the art of maintaining flawless and radiant skin, so you might want to keep an eye out for some of their popular make-up and skincare brands that are some of the best, internationally renowned products available.

 South Korean cuisine is known to be one of the most exciting culinary options from around the world.
 Be prepared to enjoy a variety of dishes made from fresh ingredients that'll most certainly tantalize your taste buds.
 For this reason, we've also included some of the best places to enjoy Halal food in South Korea as part of your South Korea solo travel guide.